Partially implicit Runge-Kutta methods for wave-like equations: Numerical methods and stability analysis

-Depending of the value of $|\lambda \alpha_2| = |\bar{\lambda} \bar{\alpha}_2| \Delta t^2$, it will be more convenient to use a particular set of values for the coefficients.
-For not too stiff numerical problems, the choice $(c_1,c_2)=(1/2,0)$ will be more appropriated and it avoids to compute $L_2(u^{(1)})$ to obtain $v^{n+1}$ in the final stage.
-For very stiff numerical problems, last option is better.
-This fact will be illustrated in Sect.~\ref{sect:num}.
+Depending of the value of $|\lambda \alpha_2|$, it will be more convenient to use a particular set of values for the coefficients.
+This fact will be illustrated in numerical examples of Sects.~\ref{sect:num:ode} and \ref{sect:num:sph}.
+Table~\ref{tab:pirk2} shows the tableau of the second-order PIRK method expressed as a 3 stages IMEX-RK scheme.